 An index is a data structure that makes it efficient to retrieve objects given the value of one or more elements of those objects.
 The most common situation is one where the objects are records, and the index is on one of the fields of that record.
-Given a value v for that field, the index lets us retrieve all the records with value v in that field.
+Given a value v for that field, the index lets us retrieve all the records with value v in that field, without having to retrieve all the records in the file.
 For example, we could have a file of (name, address, phone) triples, and an index on the phone field.
 Given a phone number, the index allows us to find quickly the record or records with that phone number.

 There are many ways to implement indexes, and we shall not attempt to survey the matter here.
 The bibliographic notes give suggestions for further reading.
 However, a hash table is one simple way to build an index.
 The field or fields on which the index is based form the hash-key for a hash function.
-Records have the hash function applied to value of the hash-key, and the record itself is placed in the bucket whose number is determined by the hash function.
+We apply the hash function applied to value of the hash-key for each record, and the record itself is placed in the bucket whose number is determined by the hash function.
 The bucket could be a list of records in main-memory, or a disk block, for example.

 Then, given a hash-key value, we can hash it, find the bucket, and need to search only that bucket to find the records with that value for the hash-key.
-If we choose the number of buckets B to be comparable to the number of records in the file, then there will be relatively few records in any bucket, and the search of a bucket takes little time.
+If we choose the number of buckets B to be comparable to the number of records in the file, then there will be relatively few records in any bucket, and we will find few, if any, records in the bucket with a hash key that is not the one we are looking for.
+Thus, the search for the desired records is quite efficient, compared with searching the entire file for records with the desired hash key.